microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 democluster    demogroup         STANDARD_NC6  steady        0          0            1          0           0
 ```

-where:
+, where:
 - State - current state of the cluster: steady, resizing, deleting;
 - Idle - number of idling nodes ready to execute jobs;
 - Running - number of nodes currently executing jobs;
-- Preparing - number of recently allocated nodes which perform preparation tasks (e.g installing drivers, mounting
+- Preparing - number of recently allocated nodes which perform preparation tasks (e.g drivers installation, mounting
 file system, running startup task);
 - Leaving - number of nodes which are leaving the cluster because of scale down or resizing command;
-- Unusable - number of nodes in unusable state (e.g. which failed preparation or startup tasks).
+- Unusable - number of nodes in unusable state (e.g. nodes which failed preparation or startup tasks).

-Note, `-g ''` option tells to show cluster in all resource groups even if default resource group was configured (via
+Note, `-g ''` option tells `az` to show cluster in all resource groups even if default resource group was configured
-`az configure -d group=<group name>` command).
-Without this option, the command will show only clusters created in the
+(via `az configure -d group=<group name>` command).
+Without this option, the command will show only clusters created in
-default resource group.
+the default resource group.

 You can list cluster belonging to a particular resource group by giving its name in `-g` option: